Digital PR Agency

 Digital PR is instrumental in building brand awareness, whether through a social media mention or an article feature.
 Short for digital public relations, a digital PR agency is at the core of any marketing strategy that aims to win audience attention.

-A digital PR strategy – executed successfully – gives your business the opportunity to get mentions in highly regarded online publications.
+A digital PR strategy – executed successfully – allows your business to get mentions in highly regarded online publications.
 A larger volume of online mentions will help to increase your brand’s exposure and grow a healthy backlink profile to boost the authority of your website, as well as your general reputation, allowing you to reach a broader target audience of prospective customers.

-Here at Manchester-based, award-winning digital marketing agency Embryo, we see digital PR as much more than an SEO tool…
+Here at Manchester-based, award-winning digital marketing agency Embryo, we see digital PR as much more than an extension of an SEO campaign…

 While generating high-quality backlinks is gold dust for your website, key for it to climb Google’s search engine results pages (SERPs), digital PR is essential for relationship-building, increased outreach efforts, driving audience engagement and establishing your brand’s credibility.